Azib Norazman

 Research

-Exocomets are the analogous term for comets in our Solar System, icy bodies residing in the Kuiper belt analogues (debris discs) of exoplanetary systems that perturb into the inner regions of the system by dynamical interaction with exoplanets.
-In recent years, there have been a number of stars that have shown evidence of exocometary activity due to the unique shape of their transits in lightcurves.
+Exocomets are the analogous term for comets in our Solar System - icy bodies that have perturbed inwards from Kuiper belt analogues (debris discs) by dynamical interaction within the planetary system.
+In recent years, there have been a number of stars that have shown evidence of exocometary activity due to the unique shape of their transit lightcurves.
 The most convincing proof of this is the young system Beta Pictoris (Zieba et al. 2019).
 Similar systems such as KIC 3542116 and KIC 11084727 (Rappaport et al. 2018) have also detected cometary activity in their lightcurves.
-The significance of exocomets allows us to further understand the morphology of extrasolar systems, and their dynamical interactions with bodies for us to be able to detect them.
+The significance of exocomets allows us to further understand the morphology dynamics of extrasolar systems, and understand whether other planetary systems can be compared to our own.

 An automated method to detect comet-like transits was developed in Kennedy et al. 2019, which used Kepler data in the main analysis.
-As TESS provides more data about younger stars with various astrophysical variability, my first project was to extend the search for exocomets towards the TESS dataset that includes stars that are 30-100 times brighter than Kepler, and over an all-sky survey, reducing the bias of star sample.
+In my first project, I developed this method and applied the search towards the newer TESS data, as the mission provides a much larger, all-sky dataset, significantly reducing the bias of the star sample compared to previous surveys.

 My other research interests include the search for faint binary systems with spectroscopic data.
 This research comes from my MSc thesis on using PolyChord nested sampling towards the development of the Gaia DR4 pipeline with Dr George Seabroke and Dr Pablo Lemos.